-Our afforestation project has a two pronged focus on carbon sequestration and livelihood generation for farmers in the water starved areas of Tamil Nadu.
+- a) Tree plantation and Livelihood Generation Programme Our afforestation project has a two pronged focus on carbon sequestration and livelihood generation for farmers in the water starved areas of Tamil Nadu.
 This project is being carried out in Kanchipuram, Tiruvannamalai and Tiruvallur districts in Tamil Nadu.

-Tree plantation and Livelihood Generation Programme

-- This project is being carried out in Kanchipuram, Tiruvannamalai and Tiruvallur districts in Tamil Nadu.
 Through this project, a total of 350,000 trees have been planted since the inception of this project in 2013.
 We have been able to sequester over 24,500 tonnes of CO2 from the plantation project. - b) Renewable Energy: Use of Biogas